apapli/powerbi-embedded-in-salesforce/README.md

 Item                                 | Power BI Embedded                 | Salesforce Einstein Analytics
 ------------------------------------ | --------------------------------- | -----------------------------
-Build a new data warehouse           | No - leverage existing            | Probably not Duplicate data                       | No - leverage existing DW         | Most likely Native support for streaming data    | Yes                               | No Use your existing Power BI Skillsets | Yes                               | No
+Build a new data platform            | No - leverage existing            | Yes - need to set up a new Einstein Analytics environment
+Duplicate data                       | No - leverage existing DW         | Most likely Native support for streaming data    | Yes                               | No Use your existing Power BI Skillsets | Yes                               | No